Ricardo “ICA” Medina

-Ica Medina is a Black Belt and certified instructor under 8th Degree Black Belt (Coral Belt) Rigan Machado (Nephew of Grand Master and founder of Brazilian Jiu-Jitsu, Carlos Gracie Sr.).
+Ica Medina is a 5th Degree Black Belt and certified instructor under 8th Degree Black Belt (Coral Belt) Rigan Machado (Nephew of Grand Master and Founder of Brazilian Jiu-Jitsu, Carlos Gracie Sr.).

-In October 2000 Ica Medina became a Black Belt in Brazilian Jiu-Jitsu.
-He also became the first Mexican to earn the coveted Black Belt in Brazilian Jiu-Jitsu.
+In October 2000, Ica Medina became a Black Belt in Brazilian Jiu-Jitsu.
+He also became the first Mexican to earn the coveted Black Belt in BJJ.
 This was a great moment for Ica and he is very proud to have earned this title.

 Since 1996 Ica has traveled to the south of Mexico (Yucatan) to hold seminars and later run to the cities of Mexico, and Acapulco with his instructor Rigan Machado.
 Nowadays Ica travels all over Mexico and the United States.